twjeffery/DIO-test-2/index.md

 ---

 ## What's new
-Nov 26 2021: Informaiton about what we;ve released.
+**Nov 26 2021:** Information about what we've released.
 A short description of what this release contains and how to access.

 [Read the release notes to see what’s changed.]()